robindarlington/eml-attachments-csv-combine/README.md

         node app.js

-And voila: find your newly created CSV in the combined-{DATE}.csv file in project root.
+And voila: find your newly created CSV in the combined-{DATE}.csv file in the root folder.